 Career readiness is the attainment and demonstration of requisite competencies that broadly prepare college graduates for a successful transition into the workplace.

-Below are eight competencies that employers look for when hiring college graduates.
-Wayne State University Career Services advises and promotes that you acquire these competencies in order to be career-ready.
+There are eight competencies that employers look for when hiring college graduates.
+Wayne State University Career Services advises that you acquire practice, enhance and learn to articulate these competencies in order to be career-ready.